twr14152/c-network-automation-scripts/arista/httpClient/README.md

 - At this point I'll consider this a small victory
 - The first example is just issuing show commands
 - I also used cjson to pretty print the outputs
+- There is no issue running the nested configuaration commands using eAPI.
+Much cleaner.

 ### show commands
 ```